sculptor/sculptor.github.io/documentation/developers-guide.md

 1. The developer is using the DSL Editor plugin to edit the application specific `model.btdesign`, i.e. the source for the concrete model that is the input to the code generation process.
 Constraints of the DSL is validated while editing.

-1. When generating code the application specific `Workflow.mwe2` is executed.
-It doesn't contain much.

-1. It invokes the `Sculptorworkflow.mwe2` which defines the flow of the code generation process.
+1. When generating code `SculptorGeneratorWorkflow.run()` is executed.
+It defines the flow of the code generation process.

-1. It starts with parsing the `model.btdesign` file using the XText parser.
-Constraints of the DSL are checked.
+1. It starts with parsing the `model.btdesign` file using the Xtext DSL parser.
+Constraints of the DSL are validated.

 1. The DSL model is transformed into a model of the type defined by the `sculptormetamodel.ecore` meta model.